meilisearch/documentation/reference/api/overview.md

 ### Query parameters

 These optional parameters are a sequence of key-value pairs and appear after the question mark (`?`) in the endpoint.
 You can list multiple query parameters by separating them with an ampersand (`&`).
 The order of query parameters does not matter.
+They are mostly used with GET endpoints.

 If an endpoint does not take any query parameters, this section is not present in that endpoint's documentation.